dd86k/ddcpuid/README.md

 ## Bugs

 ddcpuid isn't perfect.
-For any misleading or incorrect pieces of information, please report to this repository or via my email (on my profile).
+For any misleading or incorrect pieces of information, please make an Issue or email me (email's on my profile).

 ## Compiling